What do you do when it rains?

 On May 20, 2017, the Fayette County Public Arts Committee and the town of Tyrone, GA hosted a chalk art event in conjunction with their first Shamrock Arts Festival.
 Approximately 20 artists came out to Shamrock Park to chalk in 8’x8′ squares.
 We also had an adjoining community space for our younger artists and walk-up chalkers.

-The A cute child poses with a 3D chalk drawing of a sharkmorning was bright and beautiful; it was the perfect weather for chalking as we set up the tents, laid down grids, got out chalk, and prepared for a fun day.
+The morning was bright and beautiful; it was the perfect weather for chalking as we set up the tents, laid down grids, got out chalk, and prepared for a fun day.

 As a member of the Georgia Chalk Artists Guild, I had participated in a workshop given by The Chalk Guys on 3D chalk art techniques.
 During the workshop we created a drawing of a great white shark, affectionately known as “Bruce” on tar paper, which I was able to bring to the event for people to have fun photographing.